AdobeDocs/analytics-platform.sv-SE/help/components/exports/manage-export-logs.md

 ## Visa granskningsloggar

-Fullbordsexporter spåras också i [Customer Journey Analytics granskningsloggarna](/help/privacy/audit-log.md). <!-- Need to see what the Component Type for full-table export will be and add it here.
+Fullständiga tabellexporter spåras också i [Customer Journey Analytics granskningsloggar](/help/privacy/audit-log.md). <!-- Need to see what the Component Type for full-table export will be and add it here.
 Also, under "Event type captured by audit logs" there would be a new event type called "Full-table export".
 4 actions would be "Create, Delete, Edit, Export" and "API_Request"?
 Also information about the locations.
 Probably have a different component for the location credentials.-->